 Hardwood stem cuttings from our Nova elderberry plants.

-Compared with the other varieties we grow, Nova flowers after Ranch and about the same time as York and Bob Gordon.
-Its berries ripen mid-season along with York and Bob Gordon.
+Compared with the other varieties we grow, Nova starts to flower in mid-June, about the same time as York.
+Its berries ripen along with York -- roughly early to mid August here in Iowa.
 Berries are a nice size -- about 3/8" diameter -- and are reputed to be slightly sweeter than average.

 Our mature bushes are 6-8 feet tall and about 6 feet wide.
 This is a typical size for most Sambucus canadensis varieties.